Christianaojo/tech-writing_1/README.md

  ![image](https://user-images.githubusercontent.com/95081227/205909134-275cc2e4-b979-41dc-8857-910aa7345ea3.png)

  2. You will be navigated to the create a new fork section in which you can change the name of the repository name.
 When you done, Click on the Create fork button.
+ 3. In your forked repository, you can make any changes to it without affecting the original repository.
+ 4. Make a clone of the forked repository on your local computer.
+Refer to the how to clone section above to complete this step.
+ 5. Launch a text editor, in this case, Vscode.
+ 6. Open a folder to clone your repository and open a terminal.
+ 7. Type the command [git checkout -b [name of the branch]] and press enter to create a new branch in the repository.
+ 8. Make the changes you want to this repository and save[ctrl+s].
+ 9. Type the command git status to see the changes you have made and type git add . to add all the changes you have made and notify Git that you would like to include those changes in the next commit.
+10. Type git commit -m [a message explaining what the commit is about] and press enter.
+You should get a message highlighting the changes you made.
+This will save all changes selected or added.
+11. Then, type git push origin [the branch you want to push] and click enter.
+If you have done the previous steps correctly, you should get a message stating you have made a successful push.
+Go back to GitHub to see your pushed branch.
+On GitHub, on the right-hand side of the new branch, you will see a green button tagged compare and pull request.
+Click it to proceed.